danfuzz/lactoserv/doc/configuration.md

   * "Naked" directory paths (i.e. ones that do not end with a slash) are redirected to the same path with a final slash appended.
   * Directory paths are responded to with the contents of a file called `index.html` in that directory.
+The index file name is not configurable.
 * The bodies of error and other non-content responses, other than `404`s, are not configurable.
 * No files under the `siteDirectory` are filtered out and treated as not found.
-  Notably, dot files are served.
+  Notably, dot files are served when found.

 ## Built-in Services